MicrosoftDocs/azure-devops-docs/docs/build-release/packages/maven.md

 ---
-title: Use Team Build with Maven Package Mangement feeds | Visual Studio Team Services
+title: Use Team Build with Maven Package Mangement feeds | VSTS
 description: Use Maven packages with Team Build in VSTS or Team Foundation Server ms.prod: vs-devops-alm ms.technology: vs-devops-build